OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 position: 50
 ---

 Dynamic Worker Pools are a special type of [worker pool](/docs/infrastructure/workers/worker-pools.md) used by Octopus Cloud.
-They use [workers](/docs/infrastructure/workers/index.md) provided by Octopus, and don't require users to configure any infrastructure.
+They use [workers](/docs/infrastructure/workers/index.md) provided by Octopus, and they don't require users to configure any infrastructure.

 ## On demand